OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Shared data between HA nodes
 ================================================================================

 HA deployment requires the filesystem view of most datastores (by default in ``/var/lib/one/datastores/``) to be the same on all frontends.
-It is necessary to setup a shared filesystem over the datastore directories.
-This document does not cover configuration and deployment of the shared filesystem; it is left completely up to the cloud administrator.
+It is necessary to set up a shared filesystem over the datastore directories.
+This document doesn't cover configuration and deployment of the shared filesystem; it is left completely up to the cloud administrator.

 OpenNebula stores virtual machine logs inside ``/var/log/one/`` as files named ``${VMID}.log``.
-It is not recommended to share the whole log directory between the front-ends as there are also other OpenNebula logs which would be randomly overwritten.
-It is up to the cloud administrator to periodically backup the virtual machine logs on the cluster *leader*, and on fail-over to restore from the backup on a new *leader* (e.g. as part of the raft hook).
+It is not recommended to share the whole log directory between the Front-ends as there are also other OpenNebula logs which would be randomly overwritten.
+It is up to the cloud administrator to periodically back-up the virtual machine logs on the cluster *leader*, and in case of fail-over to restore from the backup of a new *leader* (e.g. as part of the raft hook).

 Optionally, if you are planning to use the FireEdge OneProvision GUI, in order to have all provision logs available in all HA nodes (hence, available on leader change), all nodes need to share the same ``/var/lib/one/fireedge`` folder.